dda-derek-wendell/Documentation/_entries/1000_configurelayout.md

 number: 1000
 title: Configure Page Layouts
 ---
->You will need to configure a layout for each Object that is being added / modified to the SalesForce instance.
+>You will need to configure a layout for each Object that is being added / modified to the Salesforce instance.
 This likely includes an Account and Contact object.
 Perform the following steps for each Salesforce Page that requires updating.
 {:.warning}

 >**Type** "page layouts" into the quick find / search box. **Click** on the **Accounts** -> **Page layouts** link.